hartisca/TriviaGame/README.md

-#Trivia Game made with React and firebase
+#Trivia Game made with React and supabase